ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

     import ansys.motorcad.core as pymotorcad
     mcApp = pymotorcad.MotorCADCompatibility()

-The script will now run using PyMotorCAD.
+The script now runs using PyMotorCAD.
-This method allows old scripts to be converted with minimal changes, however some of the new features of PyMotorCAD are disabled to ensure compatibility with these scripts.
+This method allows old scripts to be converted with minimal changes, however some of the new features of PyMotorCAD are turned off to ensure compatibility with these scripts.

 Full script conversion
 --------------------------

 To convert a script to use the new features you must do 2 steps:

-1. Change function name
+Change function name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 All API calls in the script must be renamed to use the new syntax.
 The API calls have been renamed to match